-The Presidents Council discusses issues specific to the coordination of activities that may impact all three Colleges, and provides a venue to improve crossdistrict communication.
+The Presidents Council discusses issues specific to the coordination of activities that may impact all three Colleges, and provides a venue to improve cross-district communication.
 Items that require consistent implementation that emerge from President's Council discussions are communicated to the College and District Administrative Center personnel as appropriate.
+Typically-Chancellor's Presidents Council meets monthly, or as needed.